 The short answer is yes!
-It is possible by investing some time and research, and by being ready to trial and error different practices on your site.
-Lucky, there are many resources to help you get started so you can manage SEO yourself, or hire the right digital marketing agency / in-house expert.
+It is possible by investing time to learn and to trial and error different practices on your site.
+Luckily, there are many resources to help you get started, so you can manage SEO in-house or hire the SEO services of a specialized hotel marketing agency.

-First up, identify your audience
+First up, identify your target audience

 Make sure your website is well-organized

 - Good website structure is one of the main things that keep your visitors engaged.
 Guests should be able to easily navigate through your website and find the information they are looking for.

 - Create a website header with a clear navigation menu.
 Ensure that it includes these pages: Home, Rooms, About Us, and Contact Us.
 Special Offers, Activities, and Blog pages are optional, depending on your case/resources.

 - Ensure that all links are working and relevant.
 If you move web pages or change the URLs, make sure to update all the links and use URL redirection to prevent broken links.